 This means that in pornography, you don't encounter the kinds of normal, everyday differences, difficulties, and weirdnesses that you do in real life.
 In pornography, people are never in bad moods, or stressed out about school or work, or afraid that they might get pregnant or get an STD.
 People in pornography are also always in the mood for sex and people in real life simply aren't always in the mood for sex.
 Even porn stars aren't always in the mood for sex just because they are always shown having sex in porn movies or magazine pictures.
 They're real people, too, just like you and me.
 What you see in porn movies, in magazines, and what you read in stories is NOT real life.

 Bodies in pornography are also generally not too realistic compared to what you find in real life.
 In most mainstream pornography, the people shown or described are young (under 30), conventionally attractive, and have very standardized bodies.
-For instance, women in pornography are almost always shown or described as having big, but unrealistically firm, breasts (a lot of women who are porn actresses or models have breast implants for this reason), and men in porn are usually shown/described as having really big penises.
+For instance, women in pornography are almost always shown or described as having big butts and/or breasts (a lot of women who are porn actresses or models have breast implants for this reason), and men in porn are usually shown/described as having really big penises.
 Obviously, not everybody has big breasts or a big penis!
 It's okay to not look like, or be built like, the people you see (or whose descriptions you read) in pornography.
 It's also perfectly okay not to use the exact sexual positions you find in pornography many of them are not too comfortable or practical.
 Again, pornography is not real life!!

 Sexual response is another thing that isn't presented very realistically in pornography.
 People in real life can respond in a lot of different ways to being sexual or to having sex.
 In pornography, reactions are usually exaggerated a lot.
 In movies particularly, a lot of porn actors and actresses fake their climaxes so that it will seem like they are having tons of orgasms (and yes, they can fake male orgasms too, not just women's orgasms!).
 In pornography, women in particular are also often shown as having orgasms from things that don't give most women orgasms in real life it's a safe bet that women won't normally have an orgasm just from having someone touch their breasts, for instance, or within seconds of starting to have intercourse.
 There's a reason it's called 'acting'!